saru-d2/Assignment1/report.md

 ## **Task 1:**
 ### LinearRegression().fit()
 Given test data, LinearRegression().fit() minimises the square difference between the model and the data to find the weights and bias of a regression that yield the most accurate results.
 In the case of a simple regression, this happens to be the 'line of best fit'.
+It uses gradient descent.

 ![multivariable_reg](./imgs/multivariable_reg.png)